embroider-build/embroider/packages/core/notes.md

 # Stack
- - introduce forceIncludeAddonTrees
-   - this is a good time to optimize the workspace compat-app build hook for rebuilds
+ - optimize the workspace compat-app build hook for rebuilds
-   - make sure we handle `/index` suffixes automatically
  - generalize the derequire transformation.
 Probably applies to everything other than our own synthesized entrypoints.
+   - this implies generalizing split babel configs (we don't really want to apply the app's plugins to addon code unnecessarily anyway)
  - finish making every legacyTrees into a protected method so it can be overidden
  - start documenting things addons do that are impossible to patch over
   - having the same import do different things in test and non-test